Expertise Centre for E-ticketing in Public Transport

 OV-betalen and the OV-chipkaart

-The OV-chipkaart is the Dutch system for electronic ticketing in public transport.
+The OV-chipkaart is the Dutch system for electronic payment in public transport.
 The system is unique in terms of scale (nationwide) and complexity (many parties involved).
 During its introduction aspects of the system proved to be suboptimal in terms of usability (ease of use).
 However, the system potentially has great benefits for travelers.
-X-CEPT aims to contribute to improving the user-centeredness of the current system, but also to ensure that the next steps – such as integrating bankcards and mobile phones as payment methods – will immediately be an improvement for travelers.
+With our expertise centre we aim to contribute to improving the user-centredness of the current system, but also to ensure that the next steps – such as integrating bankcards and mobile phones as payment methods – will immediately be an improvement for travelers.

-The expertise center has cooperated with the Dutch Ministry of Infrastructure (IenW), IPO (Interprovincial forum), ROVER (Dutch travellers' association), NS (Dutch Railways), RET (Rotterdam region transport), GVB (Amsterdam region transport), Connexxion (transport operator), KLM (Royal Dutch Airlines), Schiphol Airport, Thales (manufacturer of e-ticketing equipment) and Translink (the company behind the OV-chipkaart).
-The Expertise Center received funding from the Dutch government through its ClickNL program.
+The expertise centre has collaborated with the Dutch ministry of Infrastructure and Watermanagement (IenW), the Interprovincial Council (IPO), the Dutch public transport travellers' association (ROVER), NS (Dutch national railways), RET (Rotterdam municipal transport), GVB (Amsterdam municipal transport), Connexxion (transport operator), KLM (Dutch airline), Schiphol Airport, Thales (maker of E-ticketing equipment and software) and Translink (the company behind the OV-chipkaart).

 X-CEPT: past, present and future